Register for Medical Marketing Research and Insights

 Impact of Local Meetings on Prescribing Intent: Despite the emergence of new pharma marketing channels, meetings remain one of the most effective ways of influencing prescribing intent.
 This report reveals meeting attendance by specialty and the top five therapeutic areas discussed in meetings.
 Use this report to find out how meetings impacted the prescribing intent of three products launched in 2011 and two products launched in 2010.

 Sales Rep Visits and Detailing Trends for 2011: Pharmaceutical companies reduced their sales force by 7% from 2010 to 2011, with the exception of companies launching new products.
-This report from Cegedim Strategic Data provides key information to the size of sales forces in the pharma industry, duration of sales visits, sample drops, and the top ten products detailed in 2011.
+This report provides key information to the size of sales forces in the pharma industry, duration of sales visits, sample drops, and the top ten products detailed in 2011.
 Use this report to learn what your competitors are doing in terms of their sales force and discover the current state of prescriber behavior.

 2011 U.S. Pharma Company Promotion Spending: The pharma industry spent $29 billion promoting drugs to prescribers, with three therapeutic classes making up almost half of promotional spend.
 Spending in detailing, sampling and print advertising decreased, while budgets towards meetings and direct mail increased.
 Download this free report to see promotion trends by therapeutic class, marketing channel, and drug brand.

 Top 50 ZIP Codes with Most Physicians: Identify the areas with the highest concentration of physicians.
 This report reveals the top 50 ZIPs with city, state, physician count and site count.
 Use this intelligence to target by geography for test mailings, recruiting, surveying and selling.
 Ask about custom reports by doctor specialty.